Pastel Painting Techniques

 pointed marks with the sides of the pastel.

-cross-hatching which is drawing a second set of lines at an angle normally at right angles to the first
+you have cross-hatching which is drawing a second set of lines at an angle normally at right angles to

 In the technique of layering, this is applying pastels